dmbarbour/wikilon/docs/ABC_Minimalist.md

 ### ABC Tokens

 ABC supports symbolic extensions by embedding tokens in code.
 Tokens are short texts wrapped by curly braces, e.g. `{foo}`.
-In addition to being valid literal texts, tokens are limited to 255 bytes utf-8, and additionally forbid LF and the curly braces internally.
+In addition to being valid literal texts, tokens are limited to 255 bytes utf-8, and exclude LF and the curly braces internally.
 ABC tokens must have *pure* semantics, but there's great deal they can do within that limit.
 Examples:

-* hibernate large values to save working memory
 * acyclic, static or dynamic linking of code
+* stow large values to disk, save working memory
 * evaluation strategy, parallelism, and staging
+* enable remote evaluation in a cloud or mesh
 * control compilation and optimization efforts
 * manifest type assertions, static or dynamic
 * control scope and interaction of computations